spziscoding/electrify/README.md

 # Electrify

 > The premium Shopify theme designed for both small and large businesses.
+Written in html, javascript and liquid.

 ## Features
   * Fully customizable design to match your brand aesthetic